-If you want to auto-start some of the downloads, just make a queue of those downloads and start the queue.
-N￼ow go anywhere uGet will download all the queued downloads one by one.
+- Creating Queue: If you want to auto-start some of the downloads, just make a queue of those downloads and start the queue.
+Now go anywhere uGet will download all the queued downloads one by one.

-How To Install uGet In Ubuntu/Linux Mint/ Other Debian Based Distros
+Install uGet in Ubuntu/Linux Mint/ Other Debian Based Distros

 You can easily install latest uGet by adding the official PPA.
 You can install it via Software Center in Ubuntu as well but the PPA will have the latest stable version.